-You may wish to see page one first to learn about the foundation of the town and its main monuments.
+You may wish to see an introductory page to this section or a page about the foundation of Bulla and its main monuments first.

 House of the Hunt: main courtyard decorated with columns from Simitthus

 Archaeologists have found an insula (a block of adjoining buildings) of richly decorated houses to the north of the Forum of Bulla.
 Apparently the peristyle of the House of the Hunt (so named after a mosaic depicting hunting scenes) does not appear very different from that of the Waterfall House at Utica.
 In that house archaeologists found steps leading to the upper floor, the private section of the house.
 At Bulla instead the steps which were found led underground.

 The generally accepted explanation for building a second storey down instead of up is that the lower rooms enjoyed more pleasant temperatures in summer.
 There is a town in southern Tunisia which is entirely dug into the ground, but this was done for defence purposes and not as a way for reducing the heat (underground towns in Cappadocia were built for the same reason).